What is B2B lead generation?

 Sales Efficiency: Lead generation helps you define your total addressable market (TAM) and focus resources on accounts that actually convert.
 Your team wastes less time on dead-end prospects.
 Cost per acquisition drops.
 Win rates climb.

-Types of B2B Leads
+Types of B2B leads: MQL, SAL, and SQL

 Not all leads are created equal.
 GTM teams typically categorize leads into three types based on where they are in the buyer journey and their readiness for sales engagement: